Australia targets Big Tobacco in crackdown on vaping

 "Vapes deliver hundreds of chemicals -- some of them known to be toxic and many others with unknown effects."

-Cancer Council chief executive Tanya Buchanan said Australia was fighting a "vaping epidemic" and had a shrinking window of opportunity to take control.
+Cancer Council chief executive Tanya Buchanan said Australia was fighting a "vaping epidemic" and had a shrinking window to take control.

 She said e-cigarettes were not safe and threatened "Australia's hard-fought successes in driving down smoking rates".